-4 Things To Ask Yourself Before You Have Sex With The New Guy You're Seeing
+4 Questions To Ask Yourself Before You Have Sex With Him

 The topic of when to have sex with that new guy of yours can be a big deal.